lbryio/lbry-desktop/README.md

 - [Node.js](https://nodejs.org/en/download/) (v14 required)
 - [Yarn](https://yarnpkg.com/en/docs/install)

-1. Clone (or [fork](https://help.github.com/articles/fork-a-repo/)) this repository: `git clone https://github.com/lbryio/lbry-desktop`
+1. Clone (or [fork](https://help.github.com/articles/fork-a-repo/)) this repository: `git clone https://github.com/OdyseeTeam/odysee-frontend`
-2. Change directory into the cloned repository: `cd lbry-desktop`
+2. Change directory into the cloned repository: `cd odysee-frontend`
 3. Install the dependencies: `yarn`

 #### Run the web app for development

 `yarn dev:web`

 - This uses webpack-dev-server and includes hot-reloading.
-If you want to debug the [web server we use in production](https://github.com/lbryio/lbry-desktop/blob/master/web/index.js) you can run `yarn dev:web-server`.
+If you want to debug the [web server we use in production](https://github.com/OdyseeTeam/odysee-frontend/blob/master/web/index.js) you can run `yarn dev:web-server`.
 This starts a server at `localhost:1337` and does not include hot reloading.

 #### Customize the web app